6. A Discovery Master as a Hatchet Man to Block Discovery and Retaliate

 But he had repeated the word “sanction” to make sure I got it at the beginning of the conference!

 With its door closed, the meeting room felt like an interrogation room in a mafia movie, suffocating.
-I looked into the mums on top of the cabinets, helplessly.
+I looked to the mums on top of the cabinets, helplessly.

 I called off the meeting and insisted on meeting another time to discuss the final list of discovery requests, after I identified an attorney to represent me or at least consulted with some attorney.
 We agreed to meet again on January 10, 2017